decentraland/adr/content/ADR-180-communication-adapters.md

 ## Solution Space Exploration

-Decentraland explorers connect to different communications transports via connection strings, URL-like identifiers containing all the information to select the technology and establish the connection to the target network.
+Decentraland explorers connect to different communications transports via connection strings, URL-like identifiers containing all the information needed to select the technology and establish the connection to the target network.

 The basic structure of a connection string is defined with the following BNF